sudoDeVinci/Cloud-Imager-VLSP/README.md

 ## 3.2.
 Channel Distribution Similarity

-To quantify the similarity between the distributions for the cloud and sky portions within the dataset, we used the Jaccard index [25](Jaccard 1901).
-This is a widely applicable method of quantifying the similarity between to sets.
-It is normally defined as the intersection size divided by the union size.
+We use the Jaccard similarity index between two given distributions to determine their overlap.
+As stated, we observe the distributions of colour channels in the RGB, HSV and YCbCr colour spaces.
+We build the distributions per colour-channel for a given space and calculate the similarity index between them.
+As the index is a measure of similarity between 0 to 1.0, distributions which have a similarity of 0.5 or less are considered viable in distinguishing the two groups apart.
+We then can analyse the top N  channels with scores below 0.5.
 The Jaccard index was calculated for our DSLR group on the three (3) colour spaces, as well as the OV5640.
 The top channels under 0.5 similarity for each is taken.
 The results are as follows:

 <br>